jimhigson/oboe.js/writing/main/6_Conclusion.md

 Could be confusing for user.
 Better to fail.

 ### Invalid JSONPath expressions

-Does not save memory over DOM parsing since the same DOM tree is built.
-May slightly increase memory usage by utilising memory earlier that would otherwise be dept dormant until the whole transmission is received but worst case more often a concern than mean.

 Implementation in a purely functional language with lazy evaluation: could it mean that only the necessary parts are computed?
 Could I have